pmorie/node-documentation/README.writing_cartridges.md

 **Note on security:** Cartridge file locking is not intended to be a security measure.
-It is a mechanism to help prevent cartridge users from inadvertently breaking their apps by modifying files reserved for use by the cartridge.
+It is a mechanism to help prevent cartridge users from inadvertently breaking their application by modifying files reserved for use by the cartridge.

 ### Lock configuration ###